the-surey/CodeQuest-100-Days-DSA/submissions/challenges/2_Mysterious_Island____(Day21_To_Day_40)/Day-23.md

-# **Day 23: The Word Collector Challenge** 📚✨
+## **Day 23: The Word Collector – Shabd Ka Sangrah!** 📚✨

-### **📜 The Story Continues...**
+### **📜 Story / Kahani**
-Deep in the heart of Mysterious Island, you've discovered an ancient manuscript containing forgotten stories.
-But there's a problem - all the words are jumbled up!
+In the heart of Mysterious Island, tumhe ek ancient manuscript mila hai jisme purani kahaniyaan likhi hain.
+But the manuscript is jumbled – words scattered everywhere!

-The AI Guide says:
+Echo says,
-*"This manuscript only reveals its secrets to those who can organize words properly.
-Count each word's frequency to uncover hidden clues!"*
+*"Yaar, yeh manuscript sirf un logon ke liye hai jo shabdon ka sahi sangrah kar sakte hain.
+Collect the words and count their magic!"*

-Your mission is to analyze word patterns that will lead you to the next destination.
+Your task is to **count the frequency of each word** in the given text and display the results.
+This will reveal hidden clues to the next location.

 ---

-### **🎯 Challenge: Word Frequency Counter**
+### **🎯 Challenge: Word Frequency Counter / Shabd Ginti**
 Write a program that:
-1. Takes a sentence/paragraph as input
+1. **Takes a sentence or paragraph as input.**
-2. Counts how many times each word appears
+2. **Counts how many times each word appears.**
-3. Displays each word with its frequency count
+3. **Prints each word along with its frequency.**

 ---